MysteryPancake/Discord-Lyrebird/README.md

 ## Commands
 ### Add Voice
-*Registers your Lyrebird voice to be used with the bot.
-Your voice can only be used in the guild the command is run in.*
+*Registers your voice to be used with `lyre_voice<INDEX>`.
+Your voice can only be used on the server the command was run.*

 `lyre_addvoice`